Who needs renter’s insurance? Answer: anyone who rents a house or an apartment.

 Instead, Policygenius is an online insurance marketplace.
 Dozens and even hundreds of insurance companies participate on this platform.
 You can get quotes from several companies by completing a single questionnaire.

-Once you’ve decided on a policy that will work for you, you’ll complete a full application with the insurance company of your choice.
+Once you’ve decided on renter’s insurance coverage that will work for you, you’ll complete a full application with the insurance company of your choice.

 From there, the process will resemble a direct application to an individual company.
-But Policygenius helps you find the company, giving you a great way to find the lowest premium possible, not only for renters insurance, but you can also gather quotes on auto, life, home, disability, travel, pet insurance and more!
+But Policygenius helps you find the company, giving you a great way to find the lowest premium possible, not only for renters insurance, but you can also gather quotes on car insurance, life, home, disability, travel, pet insurance, and more!

 - Multiple Quotes at Once: Policygenius enables you to get quotes from multiple companies who will compete for your business.